geerlingguy/drupal-photo-gallery/README.md

 If you don't see that message, take a look in the AWS Console in the CloudFormation section, or use the AWS CLI to view detailed logs of what caused any issues.

+Finally, you need to manually create a Rekognition 'face collection' to store facial recognition data.
+Someday this will hopefully be automatically created as part of the CloudFormation template, but until that's possible, you need to use the AWS CLI to run the following command:

+    aws rekognition create-collection --region us-east-1 --collection-id drupal-media-rekognition

+Be sure to use the same `--region` as you did when running the `cloudformation deploy` command earlier.

 ## DigitalOcean setup

 This project includes an Ansible playbook which creates a new DigitalOcean droplet, then installs everything on it to run the Drupal site at a publicly-accessible IP address (this is required for the Lambda function to be able to communicate back to the site with labels and faces).